 My observations of note over the past seven days included:

-1 continuing presumptive LITTLE BLUE HERON X SNOWY EGRET HYBRID, Spurwink Marsh, Cape Elizabeth, 5/22 (with Jeannette, et al).
+1 continuing reported LITTLE BLUE HERON X SNOWY EGRET HYBRID, Spurwink Marsh, Cape Elizabeth, 5/22 (with Jeannette, et al).
 Present since 5/16, this would be the first record of this hybrid combination in Maine, and one of the few ever.
-I say “presumed” because I am not sure how we would rule out Little Egret (or a hybrid that includes Little Egret) as the other half of the mix, especially with the long-ish-looking dual wiry plumes.
+Or, is this just a funky 1st or second summer Little Blue Heron that is showing oddly dark legs?
+Plus if it is truly a hybrid with a small white heron, I am not sure how we would rule out Little Egret (or a hybrid that includes Little Egret) as the other half of the mix, especially with the long-ish-looking dual wiry plumes.
 Furthermore, some folks have raised doubts about even the potential of mixed parentage here.
 While clearly different from the TRICOLORED HERON X SMALL WHITE EGRET SPP hybrids that have been in Scarborough Marsh since 2012, I hypothesized about the possibility of Little Blue joining the mix(es) in my 2021 article in North American Birds.
 I saw the bird again on the 23rd with clients, and obtained better photos than the evening before.
 Unless of course, my fascination with the hybrid herons of Maine is clouding my judgement here?
 (Edited for clarity and for minimizing definitives*)

 The bicolored bill and blue-gray lores looks fine for Little Blue Heron, but the bill seems a little longer and thinner.
 The two wiry plumes on the back of the head also look longer and wispier than a Little Blue – could it suggest that the small white egret that’s 50% of its blood (we think) is actually a Little Egret…or the Little Egret x Snowy Egret hybrid…or…